Convergence of sectorial operators on varying Hilbert space: Introduction

 Convergence of operators in the resolvent sense is a classical issue in operator theory.
 Early results go back, at least implicitly, to Rayleigh and Schr\"odinger.
 The first systematic investigations are due to Trotter, Rellich and Kato.

 If the operators under consideration arise from sesquilinear forms on a Hilbert space, there are powerful methods available to study convergence of the operators, in particular in the self-adjoint case.
-In Kato's classical monograph~\cite[Chapters~8--9]{Kato95} one finds a detailed study of various kinds of convergence with focus on strong and uniform convergence in the resolvent sense and the consequences of the respective convergence for the behaviour of the spectrum.
-Moreover, Kato gives criteria in terms of the forms that allow to check easily in many situations that a sequence of operators arising from uniformly sectorial forms converge either strongly or uniformly.
+In Kato's classical monograph~\cite{Kato95} one finds a detailed study of various kinds of convergence with focus on strong and norm convergence in the resolvent sense and the consequences of the respective convergence for the behaviour of the spectrum.
+Moreover, Kato gives criteria in terms of the forms that allow to check easily in many situations that a sequence of operators arising from uniformly sectorial forms converge either strongly or in norm.
 Those criteria are particularly easy to verify if the forms satisfy some monotonicity assumptions, i.e., they converge from above or from below.

-A similar, very successful approach has been developed by Mosco~\cite{mosco:94} in the context of symmetric Dirichlet forms, i.e., forms associated with sub-Markovian self-adjoint $\mathrm{C}_0$-semigroups.
-His notion of form convergence, which is sometimes known as \emph{$M$-convergence}, modifies (and sometimes improves) the earlier \emph{$\Gamma$-convergence} introduced in~\cite{giorgi:75}.
-In particular he studies compactness and closure properties with respect to the topologies associated to these notions of convergence.
-By this, he succeeds in obtaining \emph{strong} resolvent convergence, spectral convergence and convergence of the generated semigroups from simple conditions on the forms, and in fact resolvent convergence can be easily characterised via the forms.
+A similar, very successful approach has been developed by Mosco~\cite{Mos67} in the context of symmetric Dirichlet forms, i.e., forms associated with sub-Markovian self-adjoint $\mathrm{C}_0$-semigroups.
+He succeeds in obtaining \emph{strong} resolvent convergence, spectral convergence and convergence of the generated semigroups from simple conditions on the forms, and in fact resolvent convergence can be easily characterised via the forms.

-In this article, on the other hand, we are interested in convergence properties \emph{in operator norm} of operators associated with forms that act on varying Hilbert spaces, for example differential operators on varying domains.
-Such situations have been widely studied for elliptic equations on varying domains with respect to several boundary conditions on several spaces, and we refer to Daners' survey article~\cite{Dan08} for results for these instances of problems in the spirit of form methods and further references.

-In the late 1990s further convergence results in the context of homogenisation problems have been obtained by the post-Soviet school, see~\cite{zhikov:00,melnyk:00,pastukhova:04} and references therein.
-These results mostly rely upon a notion of convergence of sequences living in a family of Hilbert spaces, i.e., of $L^2$-spaces on varying domains or with respect to varying measures.
-While their results only provide strong convergence to the solution of a concrete elliptic or parabolic problem, an interesting feature is that their methods can also be extended to certain nonlinear settings, cf.~\cite{melnyk:07}.